Flu Shots: To schedule a flu shot for your child, call us at 909-255-3236.

 - Limit your child’s contact with infected people, if possible.

-- Have your child wash his or her hands often
+- Have your child wash their hands often

 And you can help prevent your child spreading the flu to others if you:

-- Have your child cover his or her nose and mouth when coughing or sneezing.
+- Have your child cover their nose and mouth when coughing or sneezing.
 Use a tissue or cough or sneeze in the crook of the arm.

 - Wash your hands before and after caring for your child.